All manuscripts should be submitted via ScholarOne Manuscripts.

 Title.
 The title should be concise and appropriately informative and should contain all keywords necessary to facilitate retrieval by modern searching techniques.
 Additional keywords not already contained in the title or abstract may be listed beneath the abstract.
 An abridged title suitable for use as a running head at the top of the printed page and not exceeding 50 letter spaces should also be supplied.

 Abstract.
 The Abstract should be fewer than 250 words for original articles or reviews or 100 words for letters and editorials and should state concisely the scope of the work and give the principal findings.
 The Abstract should be organised under the following headings for original research: Background, Methods, Results and Conclusions.
 For reviews and editorials there should be no headings.
 It should be complete enough for direct use by abstracting services.
 Acronyms and references should be avoided.
+Please ensure you include as much data in the abstract as possible.
+For example, include absolute numbers (n/N) and not just percentages, P values, Odd ratios and relevant 95% confidence intervals.

 References.
 References should be numbered consecutively in the order in which they are first mentioned in the text using Arabic numerals in parentheses.
 References should be in the Vancouver style as described in: